lexbor/docs/source/documentation.md

 ## Core

-This is the base module; it implements all algorithms that are essential for the project, such as AVL and BST trees, arrays, strings and so on.
-It also implements memory management.
-The module is continually evolving.
-New algorithms are being added; existing ones, optimized.
+This is the base module, implementing essential algorithms for the project, such as AVL and BST trees, arrays, and strings.
+It also handles memory management.
+The module is continuously evolving with new algorithms being added and existing ones optimized.

-The documentation for this module will be available later.
+Documentation for this module will be available later.

 ## DOM

 This module implements the [DOM specification](https://dom.spec.whatwg.org/).
-Its functions manipulate the DOM tree: its nodes, attributes, and events.
+Its functions manage the DOM tree, including its nodes, attributes, and events.

-The documentation for this module will be available later.
+Documentation for this module will be available later.

 ## HTML